joshbegley/nyt-latest/README.md

 `Some tech executives are nervous that the administration’s recent scrutiny of artificial intelligence models could be a prelude to a demand for an ownership stake.`\
 https://www.nytimes.com/2026/07/13/business/economy/trump-equity-stakes-ai.html

-**Conflict Over Iranian Planes Imperils Yemen’s Fragile Peace**\
+**Yemen’s Fragile Peace in Peril as Houthis Accuse Saudi Arabia of Bombing**\
-`The Iran-backed Houthi rebels in Yemen accused Saudi Arabia of striking an airport in the Yemeni capital, Sana.
-The escalation came after a dispute over an Iranian plane that carried Houthi officials to Tehran.`\
+`The Iran-backed Houthi rebels in Yemen accused Saudi Arabia of striking Yemen’s main international airport in a dispute over an Iranian plane that tried to land in the capital, Sana.`\
 https://www.nytimes.com/2026/07/13/world/middleeast/yemen-houthis-saudi-arabia-iran-war.html

 **El mundo rompe relaciones con EE.
 UU.
 El costo lo pagarán los estadounidenses**\